commentChatting in FictionLab

 You can write your responses to the input field at the bottom or choose from two suggested responses if you're too lazy to write your own.
 The suggested choices can be disabled from the light bulb next to the send icon.

-At the top navigation bar, there are three buttons.
-The first one from the left is the sharing button which allows you to send the scenario to your friends.
+The first one from the left is the Sharing button which allows you to share the scenario with others.
 You can even share a private scenario, allowing people with the link to access it.
-The middle button is for favoriting the scenario.
-This makes it appear in the "Favorites" section on your user page.
-Favoriting scenarios allows you to find them easily.

 LLM Model Selection